 Some states, like Arkansas, forbid payday loans entirely.
 Lenders in Arkansas are prohibited from raising their annual interest rates above 17%, which is a far cry from the average payday loan rate, which regularly reaches 400% APR.

 Unfortunately, payday lenders, especially the online ones, have a bad habit of bending or ignoring the law anyway.
-It’s particularly difficult to enforce the rules on online lenders since so many of them are based overseas or on Native American reservations.
+It’s particularly difficult to enforce online lenders’ rules since so many are based overseas or on Native American reservations.

 Payday lenders are quite a bit more relaxed in their lending standards than the average lender, but they still want to make a return on their money.
 When you apply for a new payday loan, they’ll take a look at your credit report like any other lender.